Model.PageBodyTags

 Ambassadors are asked to...

-• Consider organising a Biochemical Society sponsored seminar or event to raise its profile and recruit new members.
+• Consider organizing a Biochemical Society sponsored seminar or event to raise its profile and recruit new members

-• Attend, either in person or virtually, the annual Ambassadors’ Day to keep updated on the activities of the Society and provide feedback, and to network with other Ambassadors
+• Attend the annual Ambassadors’ Day to keep updated on the activities of the Society, feedback to the Society on current issues faced or areas for improvement, and network with other Ambassadors (a virtual attendance option will be made available)

 We provide

-There are three subgroups of Biochemical Society Ambassador, linking us to specific groups within our community:
+There are four subgroups of Biochemical Society Ambassador, representing specific groups within our community:

 Industry Ambassadors help raise the profile of the Society at their organisation.
 They act as a conduit for ideas relating to industry researchers and provide insight into how the Biochemical Society can support careers in industry.